cccs-jc/sql-language-server/packages/server/README.md

 We have extended `sql-language-server` to support

+- Updated version of VSCode dependecy to v7.0.0
 - Added new `adapter` configuration option named `json`.
 Which allows for loading schema and function information from json file, rather than having the `sql-language-server` connect to spark to retrieve the information, the idea is to use pyspark from the notebook, produce a json configuration file which the `sql-language-server` monitors for changes and loads.
 - Small fixes to allow configuration via the JupyterLab advanced settings
 - Nested columns names using multi-part dot seperated paths